KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Abstract

 \section{Abstract}

-Feature learning is a widely used method employed for large-scale face recognition.
-Recently, large-margin softmax loss methods have demonstrated significant enhancements on deep face recognition.
-These methods propose fixed positive margins in order to enforce intra-class compactness and inter-class diversity.
-However, the majority of the proposed methods do not consider the class imbalance issue, which is a major challenge in practice for developing deep face recognition models.
-We hypothesize that it significantly affects the generalization ability of the deep face models.
-Inspired by this observation, we introduce a novel adaptive strategy, called ~\SystemName, to modulate the relative importance based on class difficultness and imbalance.
-With the support of the von Mises-Fisher distribution, our proposed ~\SystemName~loss can intensify the margin's magnitude for hard learning or low concentration classes while relaxing it for counter classes.
-Experiments conducted on popular facial benchmarks demonstrate that our proposed method achieves superior performance to the state-of-the-art.
+Feature learning is a widely used method for large-scale face recognition tasks.
+Recently, large-margin softmax loss methods have demonstrated significant improvements in deep face recognition.
+However, these methods typically propose fixed positive margins to enforce intra-class compactness and inter-class diversity, without considering imbalanced learning issues that arise due to different learning difficulties or the number of training samples available in each class. {This overlook not only compromises the efficiency of the learning process but, more critically, the generalization capability of the resultant models.} {To address this problem,} we introduce a novel adaptive strategy called KappaFace, which modulates the relative importance of each class based on its learning difficulty and imbalance. {Drawing inspiration from the von Mises-Fisher distribution, KappaFace increases the margin values for the challenging or underrepresented classes and decreases that of more well-represented classes.} {Comprehensive experiments across eight cutting-edge baselines and nine well-established facial benchmark datasets strongly confirm the advantage of our method.
+Notably, we observed an enhancement of up to 0.5\% on the verification task when evaluated on the IJB-B/C datasets.
+In conclusion, KappaFace offers a novel solution that effectively tackles imbalanced learning in deep face recognition tasks and establishes a new baseline.}

-\section{INTRODUCTION}
+\section{Introduction}